EricoMeger/Minimax-Tic-Tac-Toe/README.md

 # Minimax-Tic-Tac-Toe
-Tic-Tac-Toe game made in Python with custom sizes, minimax only works on 3x3 tho, alpha-beta pruning is a todo.
+A Tic-Tac-Toe game on the terminal made with Python.
+The game was created as an assessment for the Introduction to Programming course in college.

+Alpha-beta pruning is still a todo, so it only works on a 3x3 board.
+However, you can play with another human on any size you want.